- 1. Experience Canyoneering to Kawasan Falls

 Trying a canyoneering tour to Kawasan Falls is an exhilarating water adventure that takes you through towering gorges and stalactite boulders.
 You get to swim and rappel through the river canyons, and even jump off 30-foot high cliffs into the blue pools of Kawasan Falls.

 The final leg is the third and most top tier of the Kawasan Falls - or Kabukalan Spring - from where the water comes.
-If you're not interested to try canyoneering, you can participate in a strictly Kawasan falls adventure instead.
+Canyoneering is one of the best rainy season activities in the Philippines but can be enjoyed all year round.
+If you're not interested to try canyoneering, you can participate in a simple Kawasan falls tour instead.

 Most visitors prefer to end their visit here, although you can opt to walk further uphill to reach the second and third tiers of the falls.